 Every person is unique.
 Some people prefer a clean break whereas others would like to develop some type of a platonic friendship with their ex.
 Regardless of what kind of relationship you’d like to have with your ex in the future, some time will be needed in order for things to calm down.
 You’ll both need to heal.
 A lot of people think that breakups are harder on the person that was left, but the truth is that it can be equally (if not more) painful for the person who took the decision to leave.
 There can be doubts or regret mixed with the pain of knowing you hurt someone dear to you.

 Getting over a breakup when you broke it off is going to take a bit of time, but as long as you’re proactive in making your life the way you want it to be, the process will be accelerated.

 Breaking up with your boyfriend or girlfriend will inevitably be on your mind, so fill up your time with things that you enjoy doing.
-Spend more time with your loved ones, try new things, go see new places, get back to the gym, and work on enjoying life!
-I know sometimes that’s easier said than done because you can feel so low after a break up, but the more you do , the easier it will become!
+Spend more time with your loved ones, try new things, go see new places, get back into the gym, and work on enjoying life!
+I know that sometimes it’s easier said than done because you can feel so low after a break up, but the more you do, the easier it will become!
 And as always, we are always here to help.
 Don’t hesitate to leave your comment below and I will personally reply to you, or get in touch with us for one on one coaching!